J. Budziszewski

-J. Budziszewski (born 1952) is an American philosopher and professor of government and philosophy at the University of Texas at Austin, where he has taught since 1981.
+Jay D. Budziszewski (born 1952) is an American philosopher and professor of government and philosophy at the University of Texas at Austin, where he has taught since 1981.
 He specializes in ethics, political philosophy and the interaction of these two fields with religion and theology.

 Budziszewski has written widely, in both scholarly and popular venues, about a variety of moral and political issues including abortion, marriage, sexuality, capital punishment, and the role of judges in a constitutional republic.
 His principal area of publication is the theory of natural law.
 He has been a leading advocate for natural law theory over the past twenty years.
 In this context, he has given particular attention to the problem of moral self-deception: what happens when human beings tell themselves that they don't know what they really do.
 Among his research interests are also virtue ethics and the problem of tolerance.

 Apart from his scholarly philosophical work, Budziszewski is known for articles and books of Christian apologetics, addressed to a broad audience including young people and college students.
 Known as one of the prominent evangelical intellectuals in America and former atheist, Budziszewski was received into the Roman Catholic Church on Easter Sunday 2004.
 After his conversion, he continues to address his writings and lectures on Christian themes to Protestant, Catholic, and Orthodox Christians, as well as to those who are uncertain of their beliefs but are sincerely seeking.